 Purchasing the game from the league has a cost of $100,000 plus assuming all expenses for the game, specifically both team's playoff shares and the visiting team's travel expenses (flights and hotel) as well as marketing costs.
 The host team's profit/loss is determined after all their expenses are paid against their ticket, concession and other ancillary revenue received from the game.

 Prior to 2011, if a team chose not to purchase a playoff game, the gate was split equally among all teams in the league and expenses were paid by the league.
 Without a stake in the game, franchises were more tempted to spend less promoting the game, even when a smaller crowd affected their home field advantage.
 We assume the CFL closed this embarrasing loophole for this reason.

-The record for overtime games in the CFL regular season is eight (8), which occurred in 1992 and 2002.
+The record for overtime games in the CFL regular season is eight (8), which occurred in 1992, 2002 and 2016.
 Two other seasons (1991, 2000) had seven games go into overtime.
-Interestingly, all of those years no overtime games ended in ties.
+Interestingly, only one of those years had an overtime game ended in a tie.
 Comparatively, the first three regular season overtime games in the CFL in 1986 and 1987 decided nothing and ended in ties.

 The number of regular season overtime games since 1986 when overtime was introduced are listed below.
 Years not listed did not have any overtime games.
 The number of games that finished in a tie after overtime are also listed.